Winter is a bit of a nightmare for gardeners – cold weather, frost, and less sunlight.

 You might even run a soil Ph test to see if any nutrients need adjusting.

 Maintaining beds for winter can be a tough job.
 Make sure to clean debris away and agitate and aerate the soil to get plants ready.
 You can then either thin out perennial plants or start filling in gaps where you see them.

 Bring the Plants Indoors

-Move the plants inside, it’s advised to check your pots for slugs and snails before doing so.
-Alternatively, you could take the plants out of their pots and keep them loosely wrapped in newspaper for duration of winter.
+When moving plants inside, check any pots for slugs and snails first.
+Alternatively, you could take the plants out of their pots and keep them loosely wrapped in newspaper for the duration of winter.

 When spring comes back around, repot and separate the plants, and for the Geraniums, cut them right back.

 Another way to do this would be to bring these plants into a greenhouse.
 Due to dropping soil temperatures, this is obviously widely encouraged by gardening experts.

 Planting within a Polytunnel